Projects eligible for aid and maximum amount of aid

 Lighting projects involving conventional and established technology are not eligible for aid.
 Aid is not granted to doors or lids of refrigeration cabinets or devices or similar solutions.

-In renewable energy projects, only new technology is eligible for aid.
+Aid is granted to renewable energy projects only if new technology is involved.

 In renewable energy projects the aid level is typically maximum 30 % based on case-by-case assessment.